pkillboredom/ttt2stats/readme.md

 ### Broken/todo

-- Winning Team not handled.
+- Winning Team not handled. -- To be tested
-- Roles are not being recorded because the game sets them up immediately *prior* to round start.
+- Roles are not being recorded because the game sets them up immediately *prior* to round start. -- To be tested
 - Have not tested that prop damage, barrel explosions, etc come correctly or end up as world or some other fallback weapon.

 ### Wishlist

-- Track Equipment Buys
+- Track Equipment Buys -- To be tested
 - Track Credit transfers (most generous award!)
 - Track total distance walked by each player in each round.
 - Track deaths